Andrew Berinson is a pianist born and based in Raleigh, NC.

 In 2018, Andrew won the Yamaha Award at the American Jazz Pianist Competition in Melbourne, FL, granting him an opportunity to record under his own name at Yamaha Artist Services in downtown Manhattan.

 Andrew has performed as a featured sideman with John Brown, Nnenna Freelon, Al Strong, and Brian Miller.
-He has performed at the Ocean City Jazz Festival and Savannah Jazz Festival.
+He has performed at the Ocean City Jazz Festival, Duck Jazz Festival, and Savannah Jazz Festival.

 He has shared the stage with Mary Stallings, Joe Chambers, the Durham Symphony, Wallace Roney, Stephen Riley, Nicholas Payton, Herlin Riley, Tia Fuller, Wycliffe Gordon, Willie Murillo, Derrick Gardner, and Warren Wolf.